 Alanda Blanco is an estate-bottled wine made by Bodegas Quinta da Muradella in the Monterrei DO region.
 Just above the border of Portugal in northwest Spain, the region of Monterrei was part of an area whose rich geology was once prized by the Romans for mining, notably gold.
 Ancient findings have confirmed that the Romans are responsible for another of the area's treasures, vineyards.
 The word Al-Anda means “Get going!” or “Get moving!” in English.
 Alanda is the first of several wines made by winemaker and proprietor Jose Luis Mateo.
 All the grapes grown to make Alanda are certified organic.
-The philosophy is to make a young white wine that showcases the varieties that were planted across Monterrei's three different districts during the 1980's: Godello, Dona Blanca and Treixadura.
-At Quinta da Muradella, winemaker and proprietor Jose Luis and the highly respected Raul Perez, a consulting enologist, have done excellent work recuperating old vineyards and their efforts have earned accolades from wine publications including The Wine Advocate and Guia Peñin, the most influential and prestigious wine guide in Spain.
+The philosophy is to make a young white wine that showcases the varieties that were planted across Monterrei's three different districts during the 1980s: Godello, Dona Blanca and Treixadura.
+At Quinta da Muradella, winemaker and proprietor Jose Luis has done excellent work recuperating old vineyards and his efforts have earned accolades from wine publications including The Wine Advocate and Guia Peñin, the most influential and prestigious wine guide in Spain.

 WHAT MAKES THIS WINE UNIQUE?
 Organic viticulture.
-Low production wine, i.e. less than 1,000 cases total production for the world, showcases the typical white varieties of Galicia: Godello, Treixadura and Doña Blanca.
-Superstar winemaker Raul Perez is a consultant on this project.
+Low production wine (less than 1,000 cases total production for the world,) showcases the typical white varieties of Galicia: Godello, Treixadura and Doña Blanca.
 Aged in stainless steel tank.

 RATING HISTORY: 2015 93W&S "Year's Best Galician Wines"; 2014 93WA; 2013 92WA; 2012 91IWC; 2011 92IWC; 2009 91JR